farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Protocols
 =========

 • After obtaining "**Next Generation Sequencing**" (a.k.a NGS) reads, the first step of many *NGS* analyzes is the read mapping or the alignment of the reads with references.
-So, we compared each library with references by using Burrows-Wheeler Aligner alignment tool.
+Hence, we compared each library with references by using Burrows-Wheeler Aligner alignment tool.
 This tool contains different aligners with different algorithms.
 Two of them are Bwa-mem and Bwa-aln.
 We used both of them and analyzed the results.

 -------
 Bwa-mem